 - =12.55 %

 - The nominal rate does not consider inflation and hence cannot be treated as a true indicator of the cost of borrowing or investment.

 - It is not a lucrative option in this regard as inflation is inevitable.

-- Also, at the time of assessing the cost of borrowing, a borrower must not consider nominal rate levied by the lender rather, they must consider effective interest rate.
-Effective interest rate gives a clear picture when interest is compounding multiple periods in a year.
+- Also, at the time of assessing the cost of borrowing, a borrower must not consider the nominal rate levied by the lender rather, they must consider the effective interest rates.
+An effective interest rate gives a clear picture when interest is compounding multiple periods in a year.
 If a person owes $20000 at 20% p.a, he will pay Rs.4000 as interest.
-If he owes the same $20000 on credit card which is compounded daily, the effective rate of interest will be 22.13%.
+If he owes the same $20000 on a credit card which is compounded daily, the effective rate of interest will be 22.13%.
 He will have to pay $.4426 as interest.

 After reading about the nominal interest rate, we can conclude that nominal interest is a stated interest rate, therefore, is a catchy term and it can deceive borrower or investor as it does not give the true picture of the cost of borrowing or net return from an investment.

-This has been a guide what is Nominal Interest Rate, its definition, significance & applications.
-Here we also discuss how to calculate Nominal Interest Rate using formula and examples.
+This has been a guide on what is Nominal Interest Rate, its definition, significance & applications.
+Here we also discuss how to calculate using formula and examples.
 You may learn more about Economics from the following articles –